ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 :::

 For most algorithms however, different inputs of a given size require different amounts of time.
-For example, consider Insertion sort (@sec:insertion-sort): the outer `for`-loop always iterates the same number of times, but the inner `while`-loop only runs until it finds the correct place for the element to insert.
+For example, consider Insertion sort (@sec:sorting-1:insertion-sort): the outer `for`-loop always iterates the same number of times, but the inner `while`-loop only runs until it finds the correct place for the element to insert.
 So there is a wide range of possible running times for the algorithm, which is different from Selection sort.